Occupational Safety and Health

 In addition, we conduct annual stress checks with the aim of preventing (primary prevention) poor mental health.
 The results of stress check analysis are appropriately fed back to each department manager to promote proactive measures to improve the workplace environment.

-In March 2024, Shinko was recognized as an Outstanding Health and Productivity Management Organization 2024 (Large Enterprise Category) for the sixth year in a row.
-These organizations are companies with outstanding health and productivity management jointly selected by Japan’s Ministry of Economy, Trade and Industry (METI) and Nippon Kenko Kaigi.
+In March 2025, Shinko obtained certification for the seventh consecutive year as an Outstanding Health and Productivity Management Organization (in the Large-Scale Corporate Category)” by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi (Japan health council).
 We place the highest priority on management issues involving employee safety and health maintenance and engaged in a variety of initiatives in support of these efforts.
 By verifying and assessing their results, we will maintain our pursuit of continuous improvements to increase the efficacy of these measures and tailor them to individual situations.